Gift Printing Method

 Pad printing is a printing process that can transfer a 2D image onto an object.
 It’s a commonly used decoration technique as it can be printed on all kinds of shapes and textures.

-It is a process whereby heat and pressure is being applied.
+It is a process whereby heat and pressure are being applied.
 This method can be used on real or artificial leather products.

 Roller print gives high quality, long lasting results on cylindrical surfaces.
 Inks are pressed through mesh stencils to produce clear, sharp images that are ideal for logos and text.

-Hotstamping is a dry printing method in which a heated die and foil are used to apply graphic on surface.
+Hot Stamping is a dry printing method in which a heated die and foil are used to apply graphic ona surface.
 It is a perfect way to create a superior impression.

 DIE-CUT STICKER & DECAL